Toni500github/customfetch/README.md

 >[!NOTE]
 >installing with GUI mode may slow down customfetch a bit because it needs to load the GUI libraries at runtime.\
->To check if it's enabled or not, run "cufetch --version"
+>To check if it's enabled or not, run "customfetch --version"

 ### Debian/Ubuntu and based
 Download the latest `.deb` package in [releases](https://github.com/Toni500github/customfetch/releases/latest)